Christian Dior • Diorskin Forever Flawless Fusion Compact • Powder

 I have dry skin if that makes a difference, I'm seeing that most people who didn't like it or complain that it oxidizes have oily skin.
 A lot of make up oxidizes on oily skin.
 I'm just sayin'.

 I used this over my Diorskin Nude liquid foundation.
 This powder was just ok.
 It wasn't horrible, but it isn't the best for me.
 I have come to realize that I need to stick with mineral make up.
 But that is just because of my skin type.

 The color I chose was perfect for my complexion (in Dior it is 20).
 But it was just a little bit cakey like others have mentioned.
 I tried applying it with every kind of brush or sponge that I could find, and it still looked like a little too much make up for me.
 I don't like to look made up.
 Even my husband commented on it and he never notices stuff like that.

 In the end I returned it to Sephora.
 For the price I couldn't justify keeping it since I wasn't in love with it or anything.

-Age: 18 & Under Skin: Oily, Fair, Cool Hair: Brown, Curly, Medium Eyes: Hazel
+Age: 18 & Under Skin: Oily, Fair, Neutral Hair: Brown, Curly, Medium Eyes: Hazel

 I bought this after having a losing battle with drugstore powder foundations-- they almost all break me out (or just suck).
 The Nordstrom Dior makeup counter recommended it to me and I bought it without checking MUA first... big mistake.
 I saw the good reviews for the old version on here after purchasing and was excited about using it; however, no matter how I applied the product to my face (sponge, brush, with different moisturizers and sunscreens) it ended up looking disgusting after only a few hours.
 Any amount of dryness in my combination/oily skin was magnified and the only way to fix it was to take off all my makeup and start over.
 Definite ick and this will be returned ASAP.